alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 ---
-title: '🌐 Flying Around the World in under 80 Days'
+title: '🌐 Floating Around the World in under 80 Days'
 subtitle: 'With Avis LXXX: an Autonomous Airship Drone'
 footer: Published on 2026-01-03, last modified on 2026-01-03.
   [Comments, suggestions?](mailto:alexfernandeznpm@gmail.com)